Pete Demers

 Peter Gilmore Demers (born November 4, 1943) is a retired head athletic trainer for the Los Angeles Kings of the National Hockey League.
-He is a member of the Professional Hockey Athletic Trainers Society Hall of Fame (2007), and a Hockey Hall of Fame honoree (2007).
-He successfully advocated for improvements to the trainers and equipment managers’ benefit package that took effect in 2006.
+He is a member of the Professional Hockey Athletic Trainers Society Hall of Fame (2007) and a Hockey Hall of Fame honoree (2007).
+He successfully advocated for improvements to the trainers' and equipment managers’ benefit packages that took effect in 2006.

-He was made a member of the U.S. Hockey Hall of Fame in 2016 and the L.A.
-Kings Hall of Fame in 1997.
+He was inducted into the U.S. Hockey Hall of Fame in 2016 and the Los Angeles Kings Hall of Fame in 1997.

-He served for three terms as president of the Professional Hockey Athletic Trainers Society (1994-2000) after serving on the board for 20 years.
-He worked with Olympic athletes, and international hockey teams.
-He retired in 2006 after 2,632 consecutive regular season NHL games as the team athletic trainer.
-He has two children, Aimee Demers, and Thomas Demers.
+He served for three terms as president of the Professional Hockey Athletic Trainers Society (1994–2000) after serving on the board for 20 years.
+He worked with Olympic athletes and international hockey teams.
+He retired in 2006 after 2,632 consecutive regular-season NHL games as the team athletic trainer.
+He has two children, Aimee Demers and Thomas Demers.

 Biography

 A life in hockey

-Demers was born on November 4, 1943 in Providence, Rhode Island.
+Demers was born on November 4, 1943, in Providence, Rhode Island.
 His parents were Kathleen and Arthur Demers.
 He grew up near the Rhode Island Auditorium, and became a “rink rat,” earning time on the ice in exchange for cleaning the ice and sweeping the stands.
 At 12 years old, he became an assistant stick boy for the visiting team at Rhode Island Reds of the American Hockey League.
-A Vietnam-era veteran, Demers served in 1961-1965, then enrolled at Brown University and the University of Rhode Island to study athletic training and sports medicine.
+A Vietnam-era veteran, Demers served in 1961–1965, then enrolled at Brown University and the University of Rhode Island to study athletic training and sports medicine.
 In 1970, he received a certification from the National Athletic Trainers Association.

-After three seasons with the Rhode Island Reds (1965-68), Demers worked as the head athletic trainer with the Columbus Checkers (International Hockey League) for one season before joining the Springfield Kings (1969-1972) as head athletic trainer.
-The Springfield Kings was an L.A.
-Kings farm team.
+After three seasons with the Rhode Island Reds (1965–1968), Demers worked as the head athletic trainer with the Columbus Checkers (International Hockey League) for one season before joining the Springfield Kings (1969–1972) as head athletic trainer.
+The Springfield Kings was a Los Angeles Kings farm team.